nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 If you recall what we had before this part, we could create separate and individual containers.
 We learned how to create good and well-structured Dockerfiles to eventually be built and create images.
 We learned how to make all of our containers totally ephemeral, _i.e._ we made it so that out containers could be stopped, restarted, destroyed and recreated at any time, without problems thanks to making important data persistent with Docker Volumes.

-This was all good, but had a feeling of "incompleteness": it allowed only "sigle-container" applications, or, _worse_ it made you cram all your application processes inside one, monolithic container. **This is bad**.
+This was all good, but had a feeling of "incompleteness": it allowed only "single-container" applications, or, _worse_ it made you cram all your application processes inside one, monolithic container. **This is bad**.
 You should not do it anymore.
-For real.
+For real (otherwise you'll go to the same place in hell as those that keep using `--link`!).

 Now, thanks to Docker Networks, we learned how to break the isolation **in a controlled way** between several containers: essentially, we learned how to make them communicate.
 And I hope you can see how many opportunities this now creates!

-You can totally think about containerizing every part of your application stack: separate the database from the web server, from the intermediate redis cache, from a custom-implemented CND too of you wish!
+You can totally think about containerizing every part of your application stack: separate the database from the web server, from the intermediate redis cache, from a custom-implemented CDN too of your wish!

 But believe me, this is only half the fun (actually, this is even one _third_) of the fun!

 What do I mean by that?

 I mean that, network-related, we still have two **awesome** features to discover in Docker: overlay networks and the Swarm Mode.
 You might have heard these names before, you might even have tried to use them a little.
 If yes, then you should be excited, because we're going to talk about these.
-If no, well.. you _should_ be excited, because it's amazing.
+If no, well.. you _should_ be excited, because it's amazing (and we're _still_ going to talk about them!).

 The second part of this Part V article will be about overlay networks, because they are very very close to the bridge-based Docker Networks we have been studying up to now.
 As for the Swarm Mode, since this is a huge topic in itself, this is going to be covered in another Part.

 So now we are going to be talking about overlay networks, but before that, you _really_ need to take a coffee break.
-And as usual, I mean it: a lots of the features we are going to be talking about have the same name, and deal wit hthe same concept.
+And as usual, I mean it: a lot of the features we are going to be talking about have the same name, and deal with the same concept.
 This is the _perfect_ way to get things mixed up.
 You think you understand Docker Networks, you think you mastered them bcause you've just read about them, and you end up mixing everything.
-So as usualy, here is the cup-of-coffee image, take a break, the article will still be there when you return!
+So as usual, here is the cup-of-coffee image, take a break, the article will still be there when you return!

 ![](/images/coffee_break.png "Coffee time!")